dotnet/roslyn-analyzers/README.md

 [![Join the chat at https://gitter.im/roslyn-analyzers/Lobby](https://badges.gitter.im/roslyn-analyzers/Lobby.svg)](https://gitter.im/roslyn-analyzers/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repository contains Roslyn [diagnostic analyzers and code fix providers](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview) for general _code quality_ improvement for C# and VisualBasic projects targeting either _.NetCore/.NetStandard_ or _Desktop .NetFramework_.
+This repository contains Roslyn [diagnostic analyzers and code fix providers](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview) for general _code quality_ improvement for C# and Visual Basic projects that target either _.NET Core, .NET Standard,_ or _.NET Framework for desktop apps_.

 Microsoft.CodeAnalysis.FxCopAnalyzers
 --------------------------------

 *Latest stable version:* [![NuGet](https://img.shields.io/nuget/v/Microsoft.CodeAnalysis.FxCopAnalyzers.svg)](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers)

 This is the **primary analyzer package** for this repo that contains all **the ported FxCop code analysis rules (CAxxxx)**.
-Refer to https://docs.microsoft.com/en-us/visualstudio/code-quality/fxcop-analyzers for the documentation and FAQs on migration from legacy post-build static analysis ("Analyze" &rarr; "Run Code Analysis" command in Visual Studio), also known as "FxCop", to FxCop analyzers.
+Refer to [FxCop analyzers](https://docs.microsoft.com/en-us/visualstudio/code-quality/fxcop-analyzers) for documentation and FAQs about migrating from legacy post-build static analysis ("Analyze" &rarr; "Run Code Analysis" command in Visual Studio), also known as "FxCop", to FxCop analyzers.

 This analyzer package contains all the ported FxCop rules that are applicable for both _.NetCore/.NetStandard_ and _Desktop .NetFramework_ projects.
-You **do not need to install any separate analyzer package from this repo to get target framework specific FxCop rules**.
+You **do not need to install any separate analyzer package from this repo to get target-framework specific FxCop rules**.

-This analyzer package contains the following sub-packages or NuGet dependencies that are automatically installed when you install Microsoft.CodeAnalysis.FxCopAnalyzers package:
+This analyzer package contains the following subpackages or NuGet dependencies that are automatically installed when you install the Microsoft.CodeAnalysis.FxCopAnalyzers package:

 ### Microsoft.CodeQuality.Analyzers